 - Experience and knowledge in creating safe spaces for adult learners

 - Proficiency in English and ability to conduct trainings in English

-- Experience of working with human rights defenders, CSOs and local communities in the East and Horn of Africa.
-Experience of working with women human rights defenders or marginalized communities is considered an asset
+- Experience in working with human rights defenders, CSOs and local communities in the East and Horn of Africa.
+Experience in working with women human rights defenders or marginalized communities is considered an asset

 - Strong communication, presentation and public speaking skills